Last Updated on April 23, 2023 by Ellen

-Our day trip to the Lamanai ruins in northern Belize made for one of the best days of my life so far.
-It was perfect in every way, probably because we left and had simple faith we’d have a great day.
+Our day trip to the Lamanai Mayan ruins in northern Belize was awesome.
+It was perfect in every way, even though we didn’t plan it.
+We simply left our rental, the Happy House, and had simple faith we’d have a great day And we did!

-We started outside the Happy House north of Corozal, and got a shared taxi van to the center of town.
+We started off in a shared taxi van to the center of town.
 That cost $1.

 From town, we took the 7:15 local bus to Orange Walk, which is about an hour west.
 It’s an old school bus with newer seating and a sound system that played upbeat music.
 This second bus ride cost $2.

 Our plan was to show up in Orange Walk and visit one of the tour guide offices to arrange something.

 Instead, we met a delightful couple on the bus.
 Shannon and Jon were taking a tour to Lamanai arranged through their accommodations.
 We ended up going with them on their tour because there was room for us.